 Can anger outbursts, one of the hallmarks of bpd, be tamed?

 Excessive anger is a problematic factor in many disorders and particularly in the syndrome referred to as borderline personality disorder.
-Along with splitting (seeing others as all good or all bad, as angels or devils) and creating chaos by getting everyone to fight, anger episodes are major contributors to the tendency of bpd folks to wreck their relationships by being too "high maintenance" to live with.
+Along with splitting (seeing others as all good or all bad, as angels or devils) and creating chaos by getting everyone to fight, anger episodes are major contributors to the tendency of folks with borderline tendencies to wreck their relationships by being too "high maintenance."

 Do you feel like you do too much anger?

-The anger treatment options I describe here can help you also if you tend toward verbal abusiveness, narcissism, paranoid or other diagnosable picture.
+The anger treatment options I describe here can help you also if you tend toward verbal abusiveness, narcissism, paranoid or other excessive-anger habits.